publishpress/PublishPress-Checklists/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.4.3] 2019-02-11 =

+* Changed the label for checklist options in the settings panel;
+* Fixed translation to PT-BR (thanks to Dionizio Bach);
+* Fixed bug when word-count script was not loaded;
+* Fixed JS error if an editor is not found;

 = [1.4.2] - 2019-01-30 =

 * Removed license key field from the settings tab;